TorXakis/TorXakis/test/sqatt/README.md

 To add a new test case to be included in the development acceptance tests the following steps are needed:

-- Create a new file in the `src/Examples` folder, which will describe the test cases.
+- Create a new Haskell file in the `src/Examples` folder, which will describe the test cases.
 - Add tests cases by specifying:
     - The example name.
     - The path to the TorXakis model.